-Irrespective of the three remedies available to parties that are- restitution of conjugal rights, judicial separation and divorce, the judiciary in India is demanding this as a special ground for divorce, as sometimes courts face difficulties in granting divorce due to some technical loopholes in the existing theories of divorce.
+Irrespective of the three remedies available to parties that are- the restitution of conjugal rights, judicial separation, and divorce, the judiciary in India is demanding this as a special ground for divorce, as sometimes courts face difficulties in granting divorce due to some technical loopholes in the existing theories of divorce.
 Both the Supreme Court and the Law Committee consider the implementation of such a theory as a boon to parties who for one or the other reasons are unable to seek the decree of divorce.

 Under this Act, primarily there are three theories under which a divorce is granted:

 The Irretrievable Breakdown Theory of divorce is the fourth and the most controversial theory in legal jurisprudence, based on the principle that marriage is a union of two people based on love, affection, and respect for each other.
-Thereby, irretrievable breakdown of a relationship is presumed de facto.
+Thereby, an irretrievable breakdown of a relationship is presumed de facto.

 The fact that two parties who are married to each other are living separately for a reasonably long period of time (say two or three years), with any reasonable cause (like cruelty, adultery, desertion) or even without any reasonable cause which shows the unwillingness of the two parties (or even one of the two parties) to live together and all their attempts to reunite failed, it will be presumed by law that the relationship is dead now.